Effects of Berry phase and instantons in one dimensional Kondo-Heisenberg model

-where $\lambda_{b}\propto J_K$ and $\lambda_f \propto J_K$ are respectively the backward and forward scattering coupling constants.
-To make further progress we adopt the Abelian bosonization approach.
-The collective charge and spin fluctuations of the electrons are respectively described by the bosonic fields $\varphi_c$, $\varphi_{s}$ and their corresponding dual fields $\theta_c$, $\theta_s$.
+Within the Abelian bosonization, the collective charge and spin fluctuations of the electrons are respectively described by the bosonic fields $\varphi_c$, $\varphi_{s}$ and their corresponding dual fields $\theta_c$, $\theta_s$.
 The spin fluctuations of the local moments are described by the bosonic field $\varphi_{\tau}$ and its dual $\theta_{\tau}$.
-The kinetic energy of the fermions are described in terms of Gaussian actions involving $\varphi_c$, $\varphi_s$, and $\varphi_{\tau}$.
-In terms of the bosonic fields the $S_K$ becomes
+The kinetic energy of the fermions are described in terms of Gaussian actions involving $\varphi_c$, $\varphi_s$, and $\varphi_{\tau}$, and $S_K$ becomes

 where $\varphi_{\pm}=\varphi_{s}\pm \varphi_{\tau}$ and $\theta_{-}=\theta_{s}-\theta_{\tau}$.